 Parents are used to being involved in virtually every area of their child’s life.
 Even though teenage children may be growing up quickly and are assuming more responsibility, parents are still the first point of contact for them.
-At school, parents get notified of absences, required to attend periodic conferences regarding grades, have input when it comes to sports or recreational activities, and are informed about any health issues or those involving the guidance counselor.
+At high school, parents get notified of absences, required to attend periodic conferences regarding grades, have input when it comes to sports or recreational activities, and are informed about any health issues or those involving the guidance counselor.

-● Personal health care choices;
+- Personal health care choices

-● Security related issues;
+- Security related issues

-Even in terms of general health care, parents may be listed as an emergency contact but the school is not obligated to automatically give out any information.
+Even in terms of general health care, parents may be listed as an emergency contact, but the school is not obligated to automatically give out any information.
 This type of information is often protected under the federal Health Insurance Portability and Accountability Act (HIPAA).

 Estate Planning Documents Your Adult Child Needs

 Considering the level of privacy college students are afforded and the fact that they are treated as adults, it is important for parents to take legal steps to ensure their rights and those of their children are protected.
 Some estate planning documents your college student should have in place before leaving for school include:

-● A will: In some cases, students may have cars, expensive electronics, recreational vehicles, websites, online businesses, and money in savings accounts or being held in trust.
+- A will: In some cases, students may have cars, expensive electronics, recreational vehicles, websites, online businesses, and money in savings accounts or being held in trust.
 Not having a will could result in potentially lengthy probate court proceedings.
 Even if they do not possess these types of assets, a will is still a smart idea.

-● Advance directives: In New Jersey, advance directives provide important information to health care providers about the types of medical care your child would want if an accident occurs.
+- Advance directives: In New Jersey, advance directives provide important information to health care providers about the types of medical care your child would want if an accident occurs.
 This includes a health care power of attorney, which authorizes you to make important decisions regarding medical treatment on their behalf.